 Address: Phone: Email:

 Grant Payments.
-All grant payments are requested online via www.dosgrants.com by submitting a payment request with documentation that the deliverable has been completed and documentation evidencing all expenses incurred in achieving the completion of the deliverable.
+All grant payments are requested online via www.dosgrants.com by submitting a payment request with documentation that the deliverable has been completed.
 The total grant award shall not exceed the Grant Award Amount, which shall be paid by the Division in consideration for the Grantee’s minimum performance as set forth by the terms and conditions of this Agreement.
+Grant payment requests are not considered complete for purposes of payment until review of the deliverables for compliance with the terms and conditions of this Agreement by the appropriate Division staff is complete and approval of the deliverable given.
 The grant payment schedule is outlined below:

 [INSERT PAYMENT METHOD AND DELIVERABLES TO BE MET]